apache/incubator-kie-tools/scripts/README.md

 $ pip install -U ruamel.yaml
 ```

+#### Usage

 This script is called as the last step of the `make push-staging` command defined on the [Makefile](../Makefile).

 It will look for the current RC images available on [quay.io](https://quay.io/organization/kiegroup) to increase the rc tag
 accordingly then push the new tag so it can be tested by others.

-#### Updating Kogito Images service artifacts.
+### Updating Kogito Images service artifacts.

-The update-artifacts script will help in fetching the URL of latest artifacts from the repo
+The update-maven-information script will help in fetching the artifacts from the Maven repository
 and update them in the `module.yaml` files of the kogito services

 #### Script dependencies

-The `update-artifacts.py` has some dependencies that needs to be manually installed:
+The `update-maven-information.py` has some dependencies that needs to be manually installed:

 ```bash
 $ pip install -U ruamel.yaml